PKU-Alignment/omnisafe/docs/source/baserl/ppo.rst

     L^{\mathrm{CLIP}}(\pi)=\mathbb{E}[\text{min} (r(\theta) \hat{A}_{\pi}(s, a), \text{clip}(r(\theta), 1-\varepsilon, 1+\varepsilon) \hat{A}_{\pi}(s, a))]

-in which :math:`\varepsilon` is a (small) hyperparameter which roughly says how far away the new policy is allowed to go from the old.
-This is a very complex formula, and it's difficult to tell at first glance what it's doing, or how it helps keep the new policy close to the old policy.
+:math:`\varepsilon` is a small hyperparameter that roughly denotes how far away the new policy can go from the old.
+This is a very complex formula, and it's difficult to tell at first glance what it's doing or how it helps keep the new policy close to the old policy.
+To help you better understand the above expression,

-To help you better understand the above expression, let :math:`L(s, a, \theta)` denote
+let :math:`L(s, a, \theta)` denote
 :math:`\max [r(\theta) \hat{A}_{\pi}(s, a), \text{clip}(r(\theta), 1-\varepsilon, 1+\varepsilon) \hat{A}_{\pi}(s, a)]`,
 we'll simplify the formula in two cases: